phytoporg/lil-tetris/README.md

 # lil-tetris
-An attempt to implement tetris, minimally, in C
+An attempt to speed-run a Tetris implementation in C without overthinking code organization and structure.